bjpop/haskell-linux-perf/README.ghc-events-perf.txt

-Note: in this version of haskell-linux-perf one can obtain the perf data just as well by running 'perf record' or 'perf script record' by hand instead of by running 'rec-perf'.
-In other versions (to be found on different branches) 'rec-perf' is mandatory.
+Note: in this version of haskell-linux-perf one can obtain the perf data just as well by running 'perf record' or 'perf script record' by hand instead of by running 'ghc-events-perf record'.
+In other versions (to be found on different branches) 'ghc-events-perf record' is mandatory, since it inserts special synchronizing events.